tmolteno/SympyTeX/README.md

 ##Credits

-This works builds on a lot of work by others; in particular the work of Dan Drake <ddrake@member.ams.org> who created the sagetex package from which this is shamelessly copied see the "Credits" section of the documentation for credits.
+SympyTeX builds on a lot of work by others; in particular the work of Dan Drake <ddrake@member.ams.org> who created the sagetex package on which sympytex is based.
+See the "Credits" section of the documentation for credits.
 The source code may be modified and distributed under the terms of the GPL, v2 or later; the documentation may be modified and distributed under a Creative Commons Attribution -